Breinify/brein-api-library-javascript-browser/documentation/snippets/language-integrate.md

 <blockquote class="lang-specific javascript--browser">
 <p>There are multiple ways on how to integrate the library within your project.
-The library is available on bower, jsdelivr (CDN), as download on GitHub, or npm.</p>
+The library is available on bower, jsdelivr (CDN), npm, or as download from GitHub.</p>
 </blockquote>

 <blockquote class="lang-specific javascript--browser">